 - Carry water along.
 A lot of it.

-- Hike light. carry only items you’d need. e.g camera water etc. as carry more than necessary items will get you tired easily.
+- Hike light. carry only items you’d need. e.g camera water etc. Carrying more than necessary items will get you tired easily.

-- You should learn endurance as that’s the only skill required to get to the top.
+- You should learn endurance as that’s the most important skill required to get to the top.